aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/business_challenge_2_ai_problem.md

-# How do I translate the business challenge into an AI problem?
+# How does the AI engineer translate the business challenge into an AI problem?
 Contributor: Tan Kwan Chet

 ---